Abstract

 3Most of the key texts contributing to this shift originate in the US, includ-ing in uential works by Mead (1986) and Novak et al .
 (1987) whichidentify engagement in paid work by welfare recipients to support theirfamilies as the prime obligation.
 The key policy issue – of whether this obli-gation should apply to those caring for children, and in particular loneparents – underlines its gendered nature.More generally, a number ofBritish politicians across the political spectrum, together with in uentialcommentators, have embraced the communitarian message of AmitaiEtzioni’s The Spirit of Community.
 Etzioni calls for ‘ a moratorium on theminting of most, if not all, new rights’ , together with the re-establishmentof the link between rights and responsibilities and recognition that thelatter do not necessarily entail the former.
 His goal is correction of ‘ thecurrent imbalance between rights and responsibilities’ (1993: 4).

-As I shall argue below, the notion of agency helps knit together the differ-ent approaches to citizenship.
+Few would dispute that responsibilities as well as rights enter into thecitizenship equation.
+The question is: what is the appropriate balance andrelationship between the two and how does that balance re ect gender andother power relations (an aspect of the question which is particularly per-tinent when considering the obligation to take paid work)?
+One helpfulformulation, which attempts to encapsulate a reciprocal relationshipbetween rights and obligations, is that put As I shall argue below, the notion of agency helps knit together the differ-ent approaches to citizenship.
 It can also be found implicitly in notions of‘ active citizenship’ which have been promoted in the British context, fromvery different standpoints.
 The term was rst coined by government min-isters as an exhortation to discharge the responsibilities of neighbourliness,voluntary action and charity, largely discredited because of the context ofthe rundown of public sector services and the privatization programmewithin which it was advanced.
 Nevertheless, in both the UK and the USideas for citizens’ or community service have been put forward and somehave argued that community service should equate with paid work as ameans of discharging the general obligations of citizenship (Leisink andCoenen, 1993).

 There is, too, a more radical conception of active citizenship on offer,re ected in an alternative de nition provided by Ray Pahl as ‘ local peopleworking together to improve their own quality of life and to provide con-ditions for others to enjoy the fruits of a more af uent society’ (1990).
 Thisis a form of active citizenship which disadvantaged people, often women,do for themselves, through for example, community groups, rather thanhave done for them by the more privileged; one which creates them as sub-jects rather than objects.
 A vivid example of this kind of active citizenshipcan be found among the myriad of women’ s groups in Northern Ireland(Lister, 1994a; WCRG, 1995: Fearon, 1996).
 The notion of active citizen-ship duty has also been broadened out to encompass ideas of ecologicalcitizenship obligations which stretch beyond the geographical and tem-poral boundaries of the citizen’s community (Weale, 1991; Twine, 1994;van Steenbergen, 1994).